SoumyajitMuhuri/VortexAI/README.md

 - use '/imagine' command to give a prompt
 ![Demo App](/ss/prompt.png)

-- Real-time image generation with Replicate AI
+- Real-time image generation with Replicate AI-
 ![Demo App](/ss/result.png)

 ## ✨ Technologies used: